 Related: My MIL with Dementia Calls My Husband Three Times a Day.
 When I Brought Up a Care Home, He Froze.

-Or do I stop doing the little things for him, just to make a point?
+“Do I press harder and risk sounding like a nag?
+Or do I stop doing the little things for him, just to make a point?”

 What would you do in this marriage dilemma?
 A) Say nothing, it’s not worth fighting.
 B) Tell him how that made you feel.
 C) Stop picking up milk and see if he notices.